ossrs/srs-docs/src/pages/faq.md

 <a name='cpu-and-os'></a>

 ### [CPU and OS](#cpu-and-os)
-* `CPU and OS`: About the CPU architecture and OS operating system supported by SRS
+* `CPU and OS`: What's the CPU architecture and OS operating system supported by SRS
   > 1. SRS supports common CPU architectures, such as x86_64 or amd64, as well as armv7/aarch64/AppleM1, MIPS or RISCV, and Loongson loongarch.
 For other CPU adaptations, please refer to [ST#22](https://github.com/ossrs/state-threads/issues/22).
   > 1. SRS supports commonly used operating systems, such as Linux including CentOS and Ubuntu, macOS, and Windows.
   > 1. SRS also supports domestic Xin Chuang systems.
 If you need to adapt to a new domestic Xin Chuang system, you can submit an issue.